commschamp/cc_tutorial/tutorials/tutorial13/README.md

 a protection against copy-paste errors.

-The example above differentiates between the messages based on the payload length, i.e. if there are at least 8 bytes in the input buffer left, then `Msg1_1` needs to be chosen, if not, then the check whether there are at least 4 bytes in the input buffer left needs to be performed and `Msg1_2` created in case it is.
+The example above differentiates between the messages based on the payload length, i.e. if there are at least 8 bytes left in the input buffer, then `Msg1_1` needs to be chosen, if not, then the check whether there are at least 4 bytes left in the input buffer needs to be performed and `Msg1_2` created in case it is.
 Otherwise `Msg1_3` needs to be created.

 Note the existence of the **order** property assigned to every message.
 It specifies the order in which the message payload reads need to be attempted.
 The values must be unique for the message definitions sharing the same ID, but doesn't necessarily need to be sequential.
-The lower **order** number will insure that the relevant message definition will precede the other message definition with higher number in the input tuple (like [input::AllMessages](include/tutorial13/input/AllMessages.))
+The lower **order** number will insure that the relevant message definition will precede the other message definition with higher number in the input tuple (like [input::AllMessages](include/tutorial13/input/AllMessages.h))
 ```cpp
 template <typename TBase, typename TOpt = tutorial13::options::DefaultOptions>
 using AllMessages =